 Day 5 – Palo For Dinner – Juneau Day

-We were sent invitations for our Dinner and received a phone call from the head chef inviting us to join Palo for dinner.
+We were sent invitations to our Dinner and received a phone call from the head chef inviting us to join Palo for dinner.

 Even though we were not fans of dressing up for Formal Night, we did change out of our Plaid Shirts and Yoga Pants into something nice for dinner.